natenka/pyneng-book-en/docs/source/book/Part_VIII.rst

 VIII.
 Additional information
 ###############################

-This section collects information that is not included in main sections of the book, but which can still be useful.
+This section covers information that is not included in main sections of the book, but which can still be useful.

 .. toctree::
    :maxdepth: 1